Recent Deep Semi-supervised Learning Approaches and Related Works: Acknowledgments

 \section{Acknowledgments}

-This work is written for a course titled the Principles of Deep Learning, delivered by Professor Namhoon Lee, Ulsan National Institute of Science and Technology.
+This work is conducted for a course titled `The Principles of Deep Learning,' delivered by Professor Namhoon Lee, Ulsan National Institute of Science and Technology (UNIST).
 The author is very grateful for his helpful feedback on the draft.
-This work has been chosen as a best paper runner-up in the same lecture.
+This work was chosen as the best paper runner-up in the same course.